sfl0r3nz05/ICSsVirtualForCiberSec/documentation/UseCases/WWTP.md

 ### GNS3 Deployment Demonstration Video

 [This video](https://www.youtube.com/watch?v=W10l6Pk4seo) is a demonstration of the project deployment and attacker in GNS3.
+The video is dicided into chapters for each of teh components of project.

 ## For deployment based on `docker compose`